How to Merge Branches to Main in Git

 David Mahler's video.

 At this stage, Git will automatically choose an appropriate algorithm based on whether any additional changes have been merged since you first made your feature branch (or since you last updated it).
 If all goes well, then Git will either choose to fast-forward (where the main pointer for your main commit history is moved up to your update linearly) or perform a recursive function to find a common ancestor between your commit and whatever commit the main branch is currently on.
-These more complex merge scenarios can sometimes result in complications that you'll have to resolve before you can continue.
+These more complex merge scenarios can sometimes result in complications you'll have to resolve before continuing.

 Merge branches with Mergify 🚀